 Notes on the Geography of Argentina: Puerto Madero

 Passengers arriving in Buenos Aires in 1890 tied up at a long pier sticking out into the Rio de la Plata.
-It was hopelessly inadequate, and so a battle ensued between a local, highly qualified engineer named Luis Huergo and a local businessman, Eduardo Madero, with British connections.
-Each man had a plan, with Madero relying on an eminent British engineer, Sir John Hawkshaw.
-As the name Puerto Madero suggests, Huergo lost the battle.
-Still, he lived long enough to win the war.
+It was hopelessly inadequate, and so a battle ensued between a local, highly qualified engineer named Luis Huergo and a local businessman, Eduardo Madero, who enjoyed British support.
+Madero relied in particular on an eminent British engineer, Sir John Hawkshaw.
+As the name Puerto Madero, he won the battle.
+Still, Huergo lost the battle.
+Still, lived long enough to win the war.

 Madero's plan--really Hawkshaw's--was modelled on the port of Liverpool, where Hawkshaw as a young man had worked with Jesse Hartley.
 Anyone who has seen Hartley's work at Liverpool will recognize Hawkshaw's debt.
 In essence, Buenos Aires got a harbor consisting of four rectangular pools, each measuring about 500 feet by 2,000 and lined with warehouses.

 Here's the line-up of some of those warehouses on the landward side.

 And here's the gate connecting one of the pools to the next.
 All four are in a single straight line.
 All are rimmed in cyclopean stone, and all, of course, were almost instantly obsolete in an age where ships continued to grow.

 Puerto Madero opened in 1900 and had to be replaced by World War I. The replacement, the Puerto Nuevo, consisted of four diagonal docks cut into the shore just north of Puerto Madero: their profile is basically what Huergo had proposed 20 years earlier.
 Puerto Madero fell into a long slump.
 What to do?
 The answer, ironically, was to redevelop the port along the same festive-retail lines adopted in postwar Liverpool.